patrickfav/density-converter/README.md

 Full list of arguments:

+    -androidIncludeLdpiTvdpi           Android only: If set will include additional densities (ldpi and tvdpi).
-    -androidMipmapInsteadOfDrawable    For Android only: creates mipmap sub-folders instead of drawable.
+    -androidMipmapInsteadOfDrawable    Android only: creates mipmap sub-folders instead of drawable.
+    -antiAliasing                      Anti-aliases images creating a little more blurred result; useful for very small images
     -compressionQuality <0.0-1.0>      Only used with compression 'jpg' sets the quality [0-1.0] where 1.0 is the highest quality.
 Default is 0.9
     -dst <path>                        The directory in which the converted files will be written.
 Will use